Secondary suite: Drawbacks

-Properties which are linked in complex ways may cause difficulties should one of the units be sold or rented out to a third party.
-Should this occur, each party requires permission from the other party to make certain types of changes to the building.
-When one unit is sold off to a third party, or is rented out, it can be difficult to attain a sale of a unit or of the whole building as one party may be reluctant to move out or sell.
+Linked properties cannot easily be sold separately.
+In case of shared ownership each party may require permission from the other party to make changes to the building.

 By country

 Australia

 In Australia, the term 'granny flat' is often used for a secondary dwelling on a property.
 The land is not subdivided with construction requiring approval from the council or relevant authority.
 The approval processes vary between States and Territories, and between councils.
 This is different from a dual occupancy, where two primary dwellings are developed on one allotment of land, being either attached, semi-detached or detached.
 In 2018, New South Wales led the construction of new granny flats while Victoria had the fewest number of new granny flats constructed.
 In 2019, the federal government launched a study concerning prefabricated buildings and smaller homes citing affordable housing, extra space for family members, and support for the construction industry as reasons for the study.
 The government set aside $2 million for the initial study and then plans to set up an innovation lab to help manufacturers design prefabricated buildings.